florianstancioiu/weather-app/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [React JS close dropdown using onBlur function](https://stackoverflow.com/a/73699297/12159189) - This helped me create a custom hook that I used to close the dropdowns when the user clicks outside of the dropdowns

 ## Author